cookiejar/cookietemple/README.rst

 * Choose from a variety of domains, languages and frameworks
 * All project templates feature a common structure, but allow flexibility where needed
 * Ensure that your project follows common high standards and best practices using advanced linting and continuous integration pipelines
-* Templates share consistent commands like bump-version or make install even over different domains and languages
+* Templates share consistent commands like bump-version or make commands even over different domains and languages
+* Sync your template to assure that your project is up to date
 * Benefit from detailed documentation and support

 Available Templates